alm0ra/signal_backtester/README.md

  a tiny backtester Based on  [Backtesting](https://pypi.org/project/Backtesting/) Lib .
  easiest way to backtest your generated signal. just need a csv file contain candleStick informations.
-OHLCV + signal see [Dataset Structure](https://github.com/xibalbas/signal_backtester#strategy) for more information
+OHLCV + signal see [Dataset Structure](https://github.com/xibalbas/signal_backtester#dataset-structure) for more information

 # why ?
-some time writing good backtest for a strategy is not too easy . and you may had some challenge with backtest libraries.
+some time writing good backtest for a strategy is not too easy . and you may have some challenge with backtest libraries.

 so i decided to make a seprate repo for backtesting in easiest way. what you need is a csv file contain `signal` column . for buy signal you should put `2`, and for sell signal you put `1`.